junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 Belphegor: "It's almost like you *want* to get buried under."

-Cas: no one up there cares about me anyway.
+Cas: "No one up there cares about me anyway."

 The ghost situation up there is solved.
 Dean waits for Cas to come back, waiting for really really long time.
 The rift closes.
 Cas doesn't come back.
 Dean's eye-rims red, knowing full well this is his fault, this time is fully his pride and temper pushing Cas under the wheel, remembering Cas's look at him when he volunteered him, knowing how much he hurt Cas and how much himself deserve the torture and guilt knowing what he did.
 Sam doesn't dare to speak to him when he's like that.
 Practically murderous.
 But in the core, suicidal.